CmdZOD-Git/Godot_RTS/dev_log.md

 	+ DONE allow for target check on the move toward attack move target ground => If i had the time, i'll break the whole logic and separate more cleanly unit, command and logic

+1.b WARNING : Hair-pulling ahead, fix the auto-attack, move and attack logic => I'm gonna have to rewrite it all

-1.b Apply a naive anti-stuck logic to stop movement if blocked
+1.c Apply a naive anti-stuck logic to stop movement if blocked
+	+ check if move target exist and no move for the last 1 sec
+	+ if so, stop movement for 1 sec
+	+ check if road is free every 1 sec

 2. XP System
 	+ store xp per unit kill value
 	+ Add stars above unit head to reflect level